OpenBlatam/Telecom-AI-Automate-WDNA-/GPT-Telecom/README.md

-# GPT for Telecom or any gpt automate instruciton
+# GPT for Telecom or any gpt automate task instruction commnad